yordevs/quiz-night/Answers.md

      <a href="url" target="blank">
      ```

-1. Where on the whole wide web can you find this homage to Yordevs?[^o]
+1. Where on the whole wide web can you find this homage to Yordevs?[^n]

    <img src="https://user-images.githubusercontent.com/68516952/224188232-71904736-4ec3-4925-952c-03e6f14b3fd1.png" title="Yordevs Shoutout" width="350">